ninoninko/ninoninko/README.md

 - 👋 Hi, I’m @ninoninko or better known by my friends as Yanaki Krastev.
-I am a twenty-year-old bulgarian, who is a Computer Science and Engineering bachelor student at Delft University of Technology, Kingdom of the Netherlands.
+I am a twenty-year-old bulgarian, who is a Computer Science and Engineering bachelor student at Sofia Technical University and I have previously studied at Delft University of Technology, Kingdom of the Netherlands.

 - 👀 I’m interested in C# programming and more specifically - Game development, although I have no real experience in the field.

-- 🌱 I’m currently learning C# by myself but I have been studying Java, C++, SQL, Assembly and other programming languages as a part of my bachelor program.
+- 🌱 I’m currently learning C# by myself but I have studied Java, C, C++, SQL, Assembly and other programming languages as a part of my bachelor program.

 - 💞️ As I have never had a programming job, I’m looking to collaborate on any